 NOTE: Students may not use courses in their major department to satisfy GE requirements.
-Courses applied on the general education requirements may not also be used to satisfy the writing, foreign language, or literature requirements.
+Courses applied on the general education requirements may not also be used to satisfy the foreign language or non major requirements.

-In additional to general education requirements, students must complete the following school requirements: Writing I and II, foreign language, and literature.
+In additional to general education requirements, students must complete the following school requirements: Writing I and II, foreign language, and non major.

 Writing I- English Composition and Rhetoric: English Composition 3, 3H, or ESL 36 with a minimum grade of C. Must be taken for a letter grade and be completed by the end of the first year at UCLA.
 An Advanced Placement (AP) Test score of 4 also satisfies this requirement.